PowerShell cover

 PowerShell: Aliases

 The other day I was looking something up for PowerShell and realized that cat command for the classic ‘Windows Command Shell’1 is an alias of Get-Content PowerShell cmdlet.
-I wondered what other aliases does PowerShell have.
-There is an extensive collection of about 138 default aliases on PowerShell going to 109 PowerShell cmdlets on Windows.
+I wondered what other aliases PowerShell has.
+There is an extensive collection of about 138 default aliases in PowerShell mapping to 109 PowerShell cmdlets on Windows.
 PowerShell was designed to work with other operating systems too, like Linux and MacOs.
 If you are new to PowerShell, then these aliases are a good place to learn commands that are often used. ...

 September 6, 2024